jessicapino716-png/aqoolwirewebsite/replit.md

 ## Overview

 The Aqool Wire is Saudi Arabia's first data-driven AI intelligence platform, designed as a premium magazine-style publication with a Bloomberg/Reuters terminal aesthetic.
-The site features a deep green to black gradient background (#0a0f1b → #050a12) with cyan (#00d4aa) and magenta (#ff00ff) accents, glass morphism effects, and a sophisticated magazine grid layout that delivers authoritative coverage of AI policy, regulation, and strategy across the Kingdom and GCC region.
+The site features a dark teal to black gradient background (#0a3d3d → #051a1f) with bright cyan (#00e5ff) and vibrant magenta (#ff00ff) accents, glass morphism effects, and a sophisticated magazine grid layout that delivers authoritative coverage of AI policy, regulation, and strategy across the Kingdom and GCC region.

 ## User Preferences